nexiality/documentation/release/nexial-core-v4.1.changelog.md

   with single and/or double quotes.
 - [`nearby=...`](../commands/mobile/index.html#locators): **NEW** locator type to simplify the task of identifying elements that are adjacent to label or text element.
+- automatically add [`scenarioRef`](../systemvars/index.html#nexial.scenarioRef) for the mobile device used in automation.

 ### [rdbms commands](../commands/rdbms)